Possum Dixon: History

-Formed in 1989 by college and high school friends Zabrecky, and Celso Chavez, the group took their name from a suspected murderer mentioned on television show America's Most Wanted.
+Formed in 1989 by college and high school friends Zabrecky and Celso Chavez, the group took their name from a suspected murderer mentioned on television show America's Most Wanted.
 Initially performing as a duo, they mixed haphazard punk-folk compositions with store-front theatre to some measurable success, primarily performing at LA art/coffeehouses (Bebop Records & Fine Art, Jabberjaw, Pik-Me-Up).
 The following year, longtime friends and former schoolmates Robert O’Sullivan (guitar/organ/keyboards) and Rich Truel (drums) were enlisted and together a fuller musical range was explored.
-Chronicling their hometown's east side slacker life with a pop-rock sensibility, the band incorporated influences from the Talking Heads, Human Hands, Wall of Voodoo, Dream Syndicate and Camper Van Beethoven.
+Chronicling their hometown's east side slacker life with a pop-rock sensibility, the band incorporated influences from Talking Heads, Human Hands, Wall of Voodoo, Dream Syndicate and Camper Van Beethoven.

 By 1992 Possum Dixon had logged a number of mini-tours and produced a number self-released 7 inch singles and cassettes which included "Music for a One Bedroom Apartment", "Nerves", "Watch the Girl Destroy Me", and a three single box-set released by Pronto Records.
 Along the way a strong following was built and eventually the band found themselves part of a flowering art-infused, indie and coffeehouse scene in Los Angeles.

 Secretly rehearsing by night in a warehouse (where Zabrecky worked as a mailroom clerk by day), hiding their equipment with boxes when they finished, the band diligently polished club-tested material and assembled what would become their first full length major label debut.
 The band had a helping hand from Beck, who would frequently get up on stage before the band played to test his latest material.
 Zabrecky later recorded a bass track on Beck's first Geffen release, Mellow Gold.

 In 1993 the band signed to Interscope Records, based on the strength of their live performances and briefcase of club proven material.
 They sought the record producer Earle Mankey, and when the album was released, radio stations picked up "Watch the Girl Destroy Me".
 Aided by a steady flow of both radio airplay and MTV airplay (the song's hit video), the track hit No. 9 on the Modern Rock Tracks chart in the U.S.